LiuzLab/TraceQC/README.md

 # TraceQC

-Trace is a package for quality control of CRISPR Lineage Tracing Seqence Data.
+TraceQC is a package for quality control of CRISPR Lineage Tracing Seqence Data.

 ## Installation